 - optional: 1 chile pepper, split lengthwise

 2. In a non-reactive saucepan, bring the water, vinegar, salt, and sugar or honey to a boil, until the sugar and salt are dissolved.
-Remove from heat and add the peppercorns, garlic and chile, if using.
+Remove from heat and add the peppercorns, garlic and chile pepper, if using.

 3. Pack the radishes in a clean pint-sized jar, and pour the hot liquid over them, adding the garlic and chile into the jar as well.

 4. Cover and let cool to room temperature, then refrigerate.

 Storage: The radishes will be ready to eat after 24 hours.
 During storage, the liquid will turn a nice rosy color and any added flavors – such as garlic and hot peppers – will get stronger.
 The radishes can be kept in the refrigerator for up to one month.

 Radish Leaf Soup (Vegan Visitor)

 Butter-Braised Radishes with Snow Peas (Rhulman)